Phepyn1/BTG/README.md

 The UI design was created using **Figma AI + Figma**, following the **BTG visual language** for layout, spacing, typography, and color structure.

 ---
+⚠️ ACCESS CREDENTIALS
+To access the system, use the following credentials:

+Username: administrator

+Password: 123

+---
 ## 🚀 Installation

 ### Prerequisites